 When to Paint the Trim First?

-You will generally need to paint your trims first in these conditions:
+You will generally need to paint your trims and baseboards first in these conditions:

 If there is construction work going on, then starting with the natural wood trim makes sense.